 Each year around tax time, I go through all of our personal receipts, bank statements, household utilities, and medical bills/receipts in an attempt to stay organized.
 Here are some of the time-saving tips I use to keep all of our personal, household, and tax info organized.
 Plus tips for how long and which tax papers to keep.

+Paying for college can seem like the most unattainable task ever — but it isn’t.
 Parents, if you want your child to go to college — and your child wants to go to — it CAN be done.
-Here are 8 great options when you can’t afford college!
+Here are 8 great ways to pay for college including claiming unused federal funds, applying for grants, and other tips you may not have thought about.

 Being unemployed comes with a lot of uncertainties.
 However, simply because you’re jobless doesn’t mean that you can’t keep a handle your finances during this time.
 Here are 5 ways to stay on top of your finances when you’re unemployed… with debt.